Critical Role: Background

-Critical Role is a creator-owned streaming show where the cast play an ongoing Dungeons & Dragons campaign, with Matthew Mercer serving as the show's Dungeon Master for the seven other cast members.
+Critical Role is a creator-owned streaming show where the cast play an ongoing Dungeons & Dragons campaign, with Matthew Mercer as the show's Dungeon Master for the seven other cast members.

 The group's first campaign began two years prior to the start of the series as a one-off, simplified Dungeons & Dragons 4th edition game for Liam O'Brien's birthday.
+At the time O'Brien was acting as Mercer's voice director on Resident Evil 6.
+Mercer had been encouraging O'Brien for some time to join a game, but O'Brien had been declining up to that point due to his new child.
+He eventually agreed to do a game for his birthday, and the bulk of the cast were present at that first session.
 The players enjoyed the game so much that they continued to play it while switching to the Pathfinder ruleset.
+O'Brien spoke with Ashley Johnson while the two were working on The Last of Us, and invited her to the campaign's second session.
+The home-game ran for two years, with the cast meeting approximately once every six weeks and playing for up to 8 hours at a time.

-After Felicia Day heard about the private home game from Ashley Johnson, she approached the group about playing it in a live-streamed format for Geek & Sundry, which hosted the show until February 2019.
+After Felicia Day heard about the private home game from Johnson, she approached the group about playing it in a live-streamed format for Geek & Sundry.
+The version G&S pitched would have had the players switch over to a video game to resolve combat.
+Mercer was against this, preferring instead to continue to play at the tabletop as the group had been.
+The players also vowed to halt the show if it compromised their enjoyment of the game.
+Geek & Sundry would ultimately host the show until February 2019.
 In order to streamline gameplay for the show, the game's characters were converted from Pathfinder to Dungeons & Dragons 5th edition before the web series began airing on March 12, 2015.
 There were initially eight cast member players; Orion Acaba left the show after episode 27 of campaign one.
 His character, Tiberius, appeared in the first seven issues of the prequel comic series Critical Role: Vox Machina Origins.

-Fans of the show officially dubbed themselves "Critters" in 2015 after Liam O'Brien suggested it and the chatbox ran with it.
+Fans of the show are termed "Critters".
+The name was suggested by O'Brien during the Q&A session at the end of episode 10 of campaign one, which was popular with the chat at the time.